 Independent Hotel: Any Hotel which is not a part of any hotel brand or hotel chain then it is called an Independent Hotel.

-KPI: Key Performance Index is the measurable value which demonstrates how well a hotel is doing.
+KPI: Key Performance Index is the measurable value that demonstrates how well a hotel is doing.

 L2B: Look to Book is a ratio of customers coming on a booking site to the number of reservations actually made.

-Late Arrival: When a guest come late than the agreed time then it is called a late arrival
+Late Arrival: When a guest comes late than the agreed time then it is called a late arrival